-What does HFA do?
+What does Hope From Above Inc. (HFA) do?

 HFA helps existing ministries, with aviation and technology, to bring the Gospel to unreached and inaccessible people groups.
 Our main focus is on Research, Aviation and Technology Solutions, and the Raising of Awareness.
 To find out more about each of these areas click here.

 What is an inaccessible unreached people group?

 An unreached people group is a people group among which there is no community of believing Christians with adequate numbers and resources to evangelise the group.
 An inaccessible unreached people group is an isolated community that could not find out about the Gospel by their own initiative.
 For more details click here.

 No, we are an Australian not-for-profit organisation based in Melbourne.
 We work overseas by partnering and networking with existing ministries, whom we consider the experts on the ground.
 Sometimes we simply support them with technology for their own use.
 On other occasions we send our staff (e.g. a pilot) to work alongside the existing organisation long term.
 This saves us the time, effort and costs, as we avoid registering and setting up HFA overseas.
 Currently we are involved in projects overseas, from Asia to Africa.